Know Your Rights in the COVID-19 Pandemic

 With the Covid-19 pandemic, this type of case can be more difficult to prove than other forms of imminent danger.
 If your employer is taking steps to help minimize the risk of the virus in your workplace, you’ll need to provide good evidence for refusing to work.

 Meeting with the team at Mann & Elias could be the difference between losing your job and getting the compensation you deserve.
-Gather evidence of your employer’s mistreatment of you and present your findings to your experienced team of lawyers.
+Gather evidence of your employer’s mistreatment of you and present your findings to your experienced legal team.
 Together, you can build a case for unsafe work conditions in the pandemic.